Classification of Hoyle State Decay Branches in Active Target Time Projection Chamber using Neural Network: Performance Analysis

 \subsection{Training \& Validation Accuracy}

-To evaluate the training of the present CNN model using regularization technique, the accuracy and loss curves of training and validation have been produced, as shown in figure \ref{l_curve}.
-The curves show that the performance of the model has improved as the number of epoch has increased and stabilized after 10.
+To evaluate the training of the present CNN model using a regularization technique, the accuracy and loss curves of training and validation have been produced, as shown in figure \ref{l_curve}.
+The curves show that the performance of the model has improved as the number of epochs has increased and stabilized after 10.